 Prepare yourself — because September 19 is Get Ready Day.
-Established in 2006 by the American Public Health Association (APHA), the goal of Get Ready Day is to arm individuals, families, and communities with knowledge that will help them cope with crises, such as natural disasters, infectious diseases and pandemic illnesses.
-So on this third Tuesday in September, attend a Get Ready Day event in your area, and get yourself—and your loved ones — ready to survive any emergency situation that may come your way.
+Established in 2006 by the American Public Health Association (APHA), the goal of Get Ready Day is to arm individuals, families, and communities with knowledge that will help them cope with crises such as natural disasters, infectious diseases and pandemic illnesses.
+To stay prepared, attend a Get Ready Day event in your area and get yourself — and your loved ones — ready to survive any emergency situation that may come your way.
+You could save a life, maybe even your own!

 Get Ready Day - History